Homework Unit 5: Resampling

 Introduction

-In this assignment, we demonstrate how to select among model configurations using resampling methods.
+In this assignment, you will select among model configurations using resampling methods.
 This includes training models with 2 different feature sets (specified in your recipe) and tuning hyperparameters (k in KNN).

 Set up